The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Methods

 However, there is a growing amount of evidence that central black holes with M\textsubscript{BH} $<$ 10\textsuperscript{6}~\(\textup{M}_\odot\) exist in lower mass galaxies \citep[e.g.][]{Reines_2013, Brok_2015, Chilingarian_2018, Nguyen_2019}.
 The majority of stripped nuclei progenitor galaxies have stellar masses, M\textsubscript{*} $<$ 10\textsuperscript{10}~\(\textup{M}_\odot\), and a substantial amount of galaxies in this mass range are expected to contain supermassive black holes with M\textsubscript{BH} $<$ 10\textsuperscript{6}~\(\textup{M}_\odot\) \citep{Reines_2015}.
 For many UCDs, an elevated dynamical M/L ratio could be explained by a black hole with M\textsubscript{BH} $<$ 10\textsuperscript{6}~\(\textup{M}_\odot\) \citep{Voggel_2019}.
-The black hole seed mass in EAGLE is approximately 1.475~$\times$~10\textsuperscript{5}~\(\textup{M}_\odot\), so we will also consider stripped nuclei that contain a black hole mass more than twice this ($\approx$3~$\times$~10\textsuperscript{5}~\(\textup{M}_\odot\)) as a rule of thumb indicator of these stripped nuclei containing a supermassive black hole, due to the black hole showing evidence of growth via accretion of particles.
+The black hole seed mass in EAGLE is approximately 1.475~$\times$~10\textsuperscript{5}~\(\textup{M}_\odot\), so we also consider stripped nuclei that contain a black hole mass more than twice this ($\approx$3~$\times$~10\textsuperscript{5}~\(\textup{M}_\odot\)) as a rule of thumb indicator of these stripped nuclei containing a supermassive black hole, due to the black hole showing evidence of growth via accretion of particles.
+Note, however, that we do not consider these smaller black holes \mbox{(M\textsubscript{BH} $<$ 10\textsuperscript{6}~\(\textup{M}_\odot\))} to have reliable masses (Section \mbox{\ref{section:bhformation}}).

-Throughout this paper, we will assume that every progenitor galaxy containing a supermassive black hole is nucleated and thus will become a stripped nucleus.
+Throughout this paper, we assume that every progenitor galaxy that hosts a single central supermassive black hole also has a nucleus (that the SMBH is found within) and thus can become a stripped nucleus.
 We consider this a fair assumption because the growth of a nucleus and a black hole are linked, and nuclear star clusters and supermassive black holes coexist at lower galaxy masses \citep{Seth_2008}.
-If a disrupted galaxy does not have a nucleus the disruption would likely produce a hyper-compact object, a supermassive black hole surrounded by a dense cluster of stars \citep{Merritt_2009, Leigh2013}.
+If a disrupted galaxy does not have a nucleus, the disruption would likely produce a hyper-compact object, a supermassive black hole surrounded by a dense cluster of stars \citep{Merritt_2009, Leigh2013}.
 Since our objective is to understand the population of supermassive black holes in galaxy clusters that do not exist within galaxy nuclei, these black holes are worth including even if they do not exist within stripped nuclei.

-The masses of supermassive black holes in EAGLE agree well with observations \citep{Schaye2015}.
-However, due to the uncertain nature of black holes at low masses, it will also be necessary to test our model against observations of black holes in UCDs, which we do in Section. \ref{section:bhm}.